Information-Theoretic Foundations of Mismatched Decoding

 We consider $M \ge e^{n(R-\delta)}$ instead of $M \ge e^{nR}$ in this definition in order to ensure that the limit of any achievable rate is also achievable.
 This will allow to safely use the compact terminology ``achievable rate'' in place of ``lower bound on the mismatch capacity''.

 \begin{remark} In general, it is possible for multiple messages to simultaneously achieve the maximum in \eqref{eq:decoder}; in such cases, we adopt a pessimistic approach and assume that an error always occurs when there is a tie.
-However, the mismatch capacity is unchanged regardless of the tie-breaking rule, since breaking ties as errors increases the error probability by at most a factor of two \cite{Eli55}. \end{remark}
+One may consider improving the error probability by instead breaking ties uniformly at random, but the improvement amounts to at most a factor of two \cite{Eli55} and thus has no impact on the mismatch capacity.\footnote{A subtle point here, however, is that artificially-constructed tie-breaking rules can increase the mismatch capacity.
+For example, if $q(x,y)=0$ for all $(x,y)$ then all codewords will always be tied, leading to zero mismatch capacity under random or pessimistic tie-breaking.
+However, in this example, if ties were broken by choosing the tied codeword with the highest likelihood, then the resulting capacity would trivially become the regular Shannon capacity.} \end{remark}

 \begin{remark} While we consider the average error probability in \eqref{eq:pe}, the mismatch capacity is also unchanged when we consider the maximal error probability, defined as

 This claim follows via a standard expurgation argument \cite[Sec.~5.6]{Gal68}: For any codebook $\Cc$ of size $M$ satisfying $\pe(\Cc) \le \epsilon$ for some $\epsilon > 0$, we can consider a sub-codebook $\Cc'$ of size $\frac{M}{2}$ whose codewords have the smallest conditional error probability.
 Each remaining codeword must satisfy $\PP[\hat{m} \ne m \,|\, \xv^{(m)}~{\rm sent}] \le 2\epsilon$ when the mismatched decoding rule \eqref{eq:decoder} is applied using $\Cc$.
 Then, the same follows for the mismatched decoder that uses $\Cc'$, since for any $\xv \in \Cc'$, there are only fewer incorrect codewords $\xvbar \in \Cc'$ (compared to $\xvbar \in \Cc$) that could lead to the error event $q^n(\xvbar,\yv) \ge q^n(\xv,\yv)$.
 Hence, $\pemax(\Cc') \le 2\epsilon$, and since the rate of $\Cc'$ is asymptotically the same as that of $\Cc$, the desired claim follows. \end{remark}